Elikariuki/G2-13-Final_Project/Technical Report.md

 2. Plan the migration
   - We will have to look at the current system and pinpoint key services that the company will need, as well as dependencies on other services.
 This helps the company pick a suitable cloud ERP provider as well as an appropriate migration approach.
 We have decided on incremental migration as it is less disruptive, flexible, and is easier for testing and validation.

+#### Payroll System Migration Planning
+1. Migration strategy:
+    - Completely refactoring and replacing the old payroll application is the optimal choice as it's nearing the end of its support lifecycle.
+2. Ensure minimal downtime
+    - The payroll application is crucial for employees at GlobalTech, and will need to have minimal downtime during migration.

 #### SQL Database Cluster
 1. Select Target:
     - For GlobalTech Solutions, we concidered to do refactoring its applications to adopt microservices or modern architecture.
 In this case, we decided to use Use Azure SQL Database.